kaitran225/autofishing/README.md

 - Customizable detection threshold
 - Real-time visualization of changes
 - Automatic keyboard actions when change is detected
+- Support for both Windows and macOS

+## Platform Support

+- **Windows**: Full support with a terminal-inspired modern UI
-- Modern macOS UI design with Matcha Wood theme
+- **macOS**: Full support with a modern macOS UI design

 ## Installation

+### Pre-built Binaries
-1. Download the `AutoFishing.app` file
+1. Download the latest release for your operating system
-2. Move it to your Applications folder
+2. For macOS: Move `AutoFishing.app` to your Applications folder
-3. When first running the app, you will need to right-click and select "Open" to bypass Gatekeeper
+3. For Windows: Extract the zip file and run the executable

+### Running from Source
+1. Clone this repository
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run `python autofishing.py` (automatically selects correct version for your OS)

 ## Required Permissions

+### macOS
 This app requires the following macOS permissions to function properly:

 1. **Screen Recording Permission**: To detect pixel changes on screen
-   - When prompted, allow AutoFishing to record your screen
-   - If not prompted, go to System Preferences → Security & Privacy → Privacy → Screen Recording and enable AutoFishing

 2. **Accessibility Permission**: To send keyboard commands

-   - When prompted, allow AutoFishing to control your computer
-   - If not prompted, go to System Preferences → Security & Privacy → Privacy → Accessibility and enable AutoFishing
+### Windows
+This app requires:

+1. **Administrator privileges**: May be required for some keyboard actions
+2. **No special firewall permissions**: The app does not connect to the internet

 ## Usage

 1. Launch the application
 2. Click "Select Region" to select the area of the screen to monitor (fishing float/bobber)
 3. Adjust the threshold as needed (lower values = more sensitive)
-4. Enable "Enhanced Bright Detection" for bright backgrounds
-5. Click "Start" to begin monitoring
+4. Click "Start" to begin monitoring
-6. The app will automatically press F when a change is detected, wait for a bite, press ESC if no bite, then cast again
+5. The app will automatically press F when a change is detected, wait for a bite, press ESC if no bite, then cast again

+## Project Structure

+- `autofishing.py` - Main entry point that detects OS and launches appropriate version
+- `src/windows` - Windows-specific implementation
+- `src/mac` - macOS-specific implementation

 ## Troubleshooting

 If the application quits unexpectedly:

 1. Make sure you've granted all required permissions
-2. Open Terminal and run: `open -a AutoFishing.app` to see any error messages
+2. Try running from the command line to see error messages
-3. Try running the test version: `open -a AutoFishingDebug.app`

 ## Support